 The prices at Cantinho de Ilha were as follows:

-Facility use: 30R per person per day
+- Facility use: 30R per person per day

-Tent Rental: 20R per tent (sleeps 2-3) per day
+- Tent Rental: 20R per tent (sleeps 2-3) per day

-Matress Rental: 10R per single mattress per day
+- Mattress Rental: 10R per single mattress per day

-Fan Rental with extension cord: 10R per day
+- Fan Rental with extension cord: 10R per day

-The next campsite we stayed at was just across the street and was called Camping das Palmeiras was the price for a leaky tent.
+The downside to Camping das Palmeiras was the price for a leaky tent.
 The owner did not offer mattress or fan rentals so we were stuck in a muggy, damp, hot tent for a few nights.
 The nights where it did not rain were not so bad, but it rained almost every single night.
-We stayed here for four nights before leaving the island exhausted with next to no sleep.The prices were as follows:

-Facilities use per person: 35R
+- Facilities use per person: 35R

-Tent rental per night: 35R
+- Tent rental per night: 35R

 All of the gear you buy, you can reuse in various other places along the coast if you are continuing traveling – or you can sell it to another backpacker.